codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ## <a name="entrypoints"></a>Entrypoints

-`CMD` isn't the only way to start a container in Docker, in fact before the `CMD` is executed a container has a `ENTRYPOINT`, Sometimes you want your container to do a more complex start up and to execute a few commands or scripts before start your application.
-Docker will combine the `ENTRYPOINT` with the `CMD` passed to the container, so in the case that we have have in the `docker-compose.yml` that was just build the `[wait-for-db.sh](http://wait-for-db.sh)` could be split from the java command.
+`CMD` isn't the only way to start a container in Docker, in fact before the `CMD` is executed a container has an `ENTRYPOINT`.
+Sometimes you want your container to do a more complex start up and to execute a few commands or scripts before start your application.
+Docker will combine the `ENTRYPOINT` with the `CMD` passed to the container, so in the case that we have in the `docker-compose.yml`, the command that was just building the `wait-for-db.sh` could be split from the `java` command.

 So if the Dockerfile looked like this: